gabeklein/webpack-intermediate-entry/README.md

 <br />

-Within your intermediate, you can include your initialization code.
+Within your intermediate, you can include common init logic.
 Simply import your actual entry and do what you will with it.

 - `init.js`